michaelnmmeyer/mascara/README.md

-In my first attempt at the task, I performed a preliminary segmentation of the text on whitespace characters, and then repeatedly attempted to trim tokens (punctuation, prefixes, suffixes) from the left and the right of the delimited text chunk.
+In my first attempt at the task, I performed a preliminary segmentation of the text on whitespace characters, and then repeatedly attempted to trim tokens (punctuation, prefixes, suffixes) from the left and the right of the delimited text chunks.
 I changed that because this cannot deal with tokens that contain internal whitespace characters, such as numbers in French.

 ### Sentence boundary detection